Charles H. Percy: U.S. Senate

 While in the Senate, Percy was active in business and international affairs.
 Although he explored the possibility of running for president in both 1968 and 1976, he did not run either time.
 During the early 1970s, he clashed with President Nixon and criticized the U.S. conduct of the Vietnam War.

-In 1977, Percy and Sen. Hubert H. Humphrey—responding to the 1973 OPEC oil embargo and high energy prices in general—created the Alliance to Save Energy to encourage a national commitment to energy efficiency.
+In 1977, Percy and Senator Hubert H. Humphrey—responding to the 1973 OPEC oil embargo and high energy prices in general—created the Alliance to Save Energy to encourage a national commitment to energy efficiency.
 Percy was the founding chairman of the organization.

 Percy was mentioned again for the presidency in 1980 and 1988, but his candidacies did not progress beyond the exploratory stage.
-In 1981, three congressional staffers (Bill Strauss, Elaina Newport, and Jim Aidala) of Percy's Subcommittee on Energy, Nuclear Proliferation, and Government Processes formed the political-satire group the Capitol Steps, which performed for 40 years.
+In 1981, three congressional staffers of Percy's Subcommittee on Energy, Nuclear Proliferation, and Government Processes (Bill Strauss, Elaina Newport, and Jim Aidala) formed the political-satire group the Capitol Steps, which performed for 40 years.

 Perhaps Percy's most important act, and his longest-lasting legacy, was ending the practice of nominating federal judges from a pool of candidates generated by the Chicago political machine.
 He implemented a system of consultation with, and advice from, groups of legal experts, including the professional bar association, a practice considered novel at the time.
-One of his nominees, John Paul Stevens, was selected by President Gerald Ford as a justice of the United States Supreme Court.
+One of his nominees, John Paul Stevens, was selected by President Gerald Ford as a justice of the U.S. Supreme Court.